DENTAL SEALANTS FOR KIDS

 What’s the difference between a dental sealant and a filling?

 A dental sealant is a proactive measure, something a pediatric dentist adds early on to prevent cavities.
-The idea behind using sealants is to avoid cavities altogether and not need fillings.
+The idea behind using dental sealants is to avoid cavities altogether and not need fillings.
 A filling, of course, is material added to a tooth after a cavitity happens to help prevent further damage to the tooth.

 Do dental sealants hurt?